joeldodich/zubridge/packages/electron/docs/api-reference.md

 #### `createZustandBridge(store, windows, options?)`

-Creates a bridge between a Zustand store in the main process and renderer processes.
-This is an adapter that converts a Zustand store to implement the `StateManager` interface internally.
+Convenience function that creates a bridge between a Zustand store in the main process and renderer processes.
+This combines `createZustandAdapter` and `createCoreBridge` internally.

 ##### Parameters: